robertyoung2/luis-batch-test-scraper-public/README.md

 ### batch_tests_results()

 This is the core function within the script.
 It accesses each of the batch tests results, and extracts the information within the intent results and adds it to a dataframe, which on completion is saved as a csv of all results.
+A sample csv of results may be seen in [sample_batch_test_results.csv](https://github.com/robertyoung2/luis-batch-test-scraper-public/blob/master/sample_batch_test_results.csv).

+Executes
-Executes the following steps:
+the following steps:

 * Initialises the dataframe to save results to, and a list to track the names of batch tests with generated results.